My Father's World, High School Level

 Ancient History and Literature

-Bible study adds a worktext titled Taking the Old Testament Challenge, a pamphlet titled The Tabernacle, The New Answers Book, The Purpose Driven Life, Daniel Teen Inductive Bible Study, The Baker Illustrated Guide to the Bible, and Unwrapping the Pharaohs.
+Bible study adds a worktext titled Taking the Old Testament Challenge, a pamphlet titled The Tabernacle, The New Answers Book, The Power of a Praying Teen, Daniel Teen Inductive Bible Study, The Baker Illustrated Guide to the Bible, and Unwrapping the Pharaohs.
 The last title sounds like history, but it has to do with “redating” the Egyptian dynasties in a manner that better aligns with a biblical chronology.
 Students will also read through the entire Old Testament.
 In addition to their studies, students are expected to work on service projects throughout the year.

 All items are available in a discounted package from MFW.